learn-co-curriculum/dsc-linalg-mat-multiplication-codealong/README.md

 # Matrix Multiplication - Code Along

 ## Introduction
-Understanding matrix operation is very important for a deeper understanding of linear algebra.
+Understanding matrix operations is very important for a deeper understanding of linear algebra.
 We know matrices are used throughout the field of machine learning in the description of algorithms and representation of data.
 In this lesson, we shall discover how to manipulate matrices in Python and Numpy.

 ## Objectives

 You will be able to:

-* Perform element-wise matrix multiplication known as Hadamard product.
+- Compute the dot product for matrices and vectors
-* Understand assumptions and take a dot product between matrices and vectors.
+- Calculate a cross product using Numpy
-* Understand cross product between two vectors in the vector space.
+- Define a cross product

 ## Definition

 Multiplication of two matrices is one of the most crucial operations involving matrices.
 You can write the matrix product just by placing two or more matrices together, for example,

 > $C = AB$

 The standard product of two matrices is not just a matrix containing the element-wise product of the individual elements.
 This type of operation is a _special case_ and is called the element-wise product, or the **Hadamard product**.

-## Hadamard Product
+## Hadamard product

 Two matrices with the same dimensions can be multiplied together.
 Such element-wise matrix multiplication is called the Hadamard product.
 It's not the typical operation meant when referring to matrix multiplication, therefore a different operator is often used, such as a circle $\circ$.
 > $C = A \circ B$